AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 If Cloud Manager detects that there is a newer version of AEM available than that which was last deployed with the pipeline, it shows the **Update Available** status for the environment.

+The process of updating is therefore a two-step process:

+1. Updating the pipeline with the latest AEM version number
-The process of updating is then simply running a pipeline to deploy the new version of AEM with that pipeline.
+1. Running the pipeline to deploy the new version of AEM to an environment

 ### Updating Your Development Environments {#updating-your-dev-environments}